Login

 Exceptionally well

 Has this kit prompted any new food related initiatives within your school?
-Selling feijoas to provide funds for the Food Bank at school.
+We have installed a worm farm to reduce our food waste, especially fruit scraps.

 Helpful Report